+So how exactly did this equally versatile and sustainable crop play such a huge role in America?
 Let’s take a moment to get familiar with the long history of hemp in America as we also explore what brought about its decline and eventual comeback in the U.S.

-Pre-American Use Of Hemp
+Pre-American Use of Hemp

 Hemp’s Use in Colonial America

 Earning its independence from Great Britain in the late 18th century, the United States kept hemp as a staple crop for early Americans.
 Many of the founding fathers even grew hemp and supported its uses and benefits.
-Benjamin Franklin began one of America’s first paper mills with hemp, George Washington grew cannabis on his plantation and according to some historians, Thomas Jefferson wrote the first drafts of the Declaration of Independence on hemp paper.
+Benjamin Franklin began one of America’s first paper mills with hemp.
+George Washington grew cannabis on his plantation.
+And, according to some historians, Thomas Jefferson wrote the first drafts of the Declaration of Independence on hemp paper.

-Hemp’s Role In The 19th and Early 20th Centuries
+Hemp’s Role in the 19th and Early 20th Centuries

 Throughout the 19th century, the production of hemp continued to increase and spread across more states in America, including California, Nebraska and Illinois.
-Technological innovations such as the Decorticator machine, which helps with separating the cannabis stalk’s woody inner core from the exterior bast fibers, improved the efficiency of harvest and manufacturing processes.
-In the beginning of the 20th century, the hemp industry in America was at an all time high and it was even projected that domestically-grown hemp could grow to be worth $1 billion!
+Technological innovations such as the decorticator machine, which helps with separating the cannabis stalk’s woody inner core from the exterior bast fibers, improved the efficiency of harvest and manufacturing processes.
+In the beginning of the 20th century, the hemp industry in America was at an all-time high, and it was even projected that domestically grown hemp could grow to be worth $1 billion!

-Decline Of The American Hemp Industry
+Decline of the American Hemp Industry

 With the passage of The Marijuana Tax Act of 1937, hemp in the U.S. began to see a huge downturn.
-It didn’t necessarily prohibit the growth of hemp, but it did add a $100 transfer tax on sales and hand over the regulation of licensing hemp production to the Department of Revenue.
+It didn’t necessarily prohibit the growth of hemp, but it did add a $100 transfer tax on sales and handed over the regulation of licensing hemp production to the Department of Revenue.

 During this time, synthetic fibers were on the rise and would soon become the norm for manufacturers since lower-quality fibers meant cheap imports.

-Hemp’s Short-lived Revival During WWII
+Hemp’s Short-Lived Revival During WWII

-The hemp industry in the U.S. experienced a short resurgence during World War II due to Japan severing off hemp supplies from the Philippines.
+The hemp industry in the U.S. experienced a short resurgence during World War II due to Japan severing of hemp supplies from the Philippines.
 This ultimately made the United States look to its own farmers to begin hemp production.

 In an effort to get them on board, the federal government launched a pro-hemp campaign.
-The campaign looked to encourage American farmers to grow hemp for the war effort by releasing an educational film produced by the USDA, “Hemp for Victory” and it also included the distribution of 400,000 pounds of seeds!
+The campaign looked to encourage American farmers to grow hemp for the war effort by releasing an educational film produced by the USDA, “Hemp for Victory,” and it also included the distribution of 400,000 pounds of seeds!
 The crop’s strong industrial fibers were used to produce products such as cordage, rope and cloth.

-In 2014, the Farm Bill was passed- it allowed states to implement laws allowing universities and state departments of agriculture to grow hemp for pilot programs or research.
-And finally, after nearly a century of being prohibited from cultivation in America, an amendment to the Agricultural Improvement of 2018 (Farm Bill,) hemp was legalized in the U.S. It was signed into law on December 20, 2018 and it contained provisions that removed the hemp plant, along with any of its seeds and derivatives from the Controlled Substances Act.
-The law made it legal for U.S. farmers to grow, process and sell hemp commercially and it also legalized hemp nationwide for any use, including..yup you guessed it, the extraction of CBD oil!
+In 2014, the Farm Bill was passed.
+It allowed states to implement laws allowing universities and state departments of agriculture to grow hemp for pilot programs or research.
+And, finally, after nearly a century of being prohibited from cultivation in America, in an amendment to the Agricultural Improvement of 2018 (Farm Bill), hemp was legalized in the U.S. It was signed into law on December 20, 2018, and it contained provisions that removed the hemp plant, along with any of its seeds and derivatives, from the Controlled Substances Act.

-Not only can hemp help to improve soil health by reducing the need for synthetic herbicides, but as you’ve already read, it’s strength and durability can be used to make building material, paper products and textiles.
+In 2016, the nation’s hemp market was valued at more than $688 million and, currently, the hemp-derived CBD market is on track to reach $22 billion by 2022.Not only can hemp help to improve soil health by reducing the need for synthetic herbicides, but as you’ve already read, its strength and durability can be used to make building materials, paper products and textiles.